To the new mum, hungry, sore, and overwhelmed with a combination of love and exhaustion, we have something for you.

 Even if you look like crap, snap those selfies and ask others to take pics with you in them!
 You’ll look back on them with fond memories, I promise.

 My favourite baby purchase ever is the Haakaa.
 It attaches to your breasts and catches excess milk.
 The Mumasil breast milk catcher is great too.
-Plus other things worth investing in include nipple cream, heating packs and stretch mark oil!
+Other things worth investing in include nipple cream, heating packs and stretch mark oil to help aid in recovery.
+For baby, a good carrier is a must!

 Nights can be dark, lonely and overwhelming.
 Particularly when baby wakes up crying.
 Hang on in there – it’ll be daylight soon and things won’t seem quite as bad.